raspberrypilearning/comic-character/en/step_7.md

 + Your toggle switch should appear in your nav bar aligned to the right of your menu items.
 + Toggle the switch on and off to see your website theme colours change.

-Navigate to the `index.html` page to check that your preference stays on.
+Navigate to the `index.html` page to check that your light preference stays on.

 Great work!
 You have created a toggle slider that allows users switch from dark mode to light mode themes.
 Next, you will add a hero slider to your website and allow users navigate between each hero image using JavaScript.